-Is it ok to drink alcohol if you have cardiovascular disease (CVD)?
+Is it ok to be alcohol drinking with cardiovascular disease (CVD)?
 Is this harmful or helpful?
 What does the medical research say?

 - What We Know

 - Study Results